thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

      └───────────────────────┘
 ```

-As we can observe, in the 1960s, a shift happened: moving from organisations as "closed systems", classic Taylorism, to "open systems" that must adapt to the surrounding environment.
-Emery and Trist and Thompson were the twin engines of this shift.
+As we can observe, in the 1960s, a shift happened: moving from organisations as "closed systems", traditional Taylorism, to "open systems" that must adapt to the surrounding environment.
+Emery and Trist and Thompson were the driving forces of this shift.

-While Thompson explains *how* to build the organisation structure to survive the environmental chaos, Jay R. Galbraith articulates *what* flows through those structures, information.
+While Thompson explains *how* to build the organisation structure to survive the environmental chaos, Jay R. Galbraith articulates *what* flows through those structures, i.e. information.

 Galbraith introduces the following proposition: